 Administering authority process for new exits

-Follow these steps when you are notified that an LGPS member age 55 or over has left due to redundancy or business efficiency on or after 4 November 2020.
+Follow these steps when an employer requests a quote for pension costs in relation to an LGPS member age 55 or over who is leaving, or may leave, due to redundancy or business efficiency on or after 4 November 2020.

 Step 1: Ask your employers to confirm whether or not they are covered by the cap (they can check the Schedule at the end of the Restriction of Public Sector Exit Payments Regulations 2020).
 If they are not, you should proceed as normal.
 The member is entitled to unreduced benefits and you should request a strain cost in line with your current process.

 Step 2: If the employer is covered by the cap, you should calculate a full strain cost quote in respect of new exits for members who would normally qualify for benefits under regulation 30(7).
+The method for calculating the strain cost is still determined at a local level in consultation with your actuary.
+See the other immediate considerations section of this guide for more information on strain cost considerations.
 Provide the cost to the employer and ask:

 Does the member’s total exit package exceed the cap?

-If it does, have you applied for a waiver?
+If it does, have you applied or are you planning to apply for a waiver?

+If a waiver is being applied for, is it on compassionate grounds owing to undue hardship?

+Waiver applications for consideration by MHCLG

+If the waiver application is being made on compassionate grounds owing to undue hardship and submitted to MHCLG for consideration, you will also need to provide the employer with the pension benefits the member would receive with and without the cap being waived.
+They employer will need to include this in the business case for the waiver application.

+If you are following SAB’s advice and the letter from MHCLG to LGPS administering authorities dated 28 October 2020, this will be the benefits payable:

+unreduced in line with regulation 30(7)

+fully reduced in line with regulation 30(5).

+MHCLG’s guide on waiver applications states administering authorities should provide the strain cost associated with the exit if the power to waive the cap is both exercised and not exercised.
+If the power is not exercised, the pension benefits will be paid fully reduced in line with regulation 30(5) so the strain cost will be zero.
+It is, therefore, only necessary for you to provide the full strain cost.

+The LGA issued a statement on MHCLG’s guide on waiver applications.
+The statement raises a number of issues with the guide.

-You should not become involved in any decision regarding the breaching of the cap as those regulations apply to the employer alone and any sanctions for a breach will be on the employer alone.
+You should not ask the employer what other termination payments they would normally make.
+You should not be involved in any decision regarding the breaching of the cap as those regulations apply to the employer alone and any sanctions for a breach will be on the employer alone.

 You should ensure that you are notified of any waiver request, and whether the waiver application has been successful.
 Until and unless the employer confirms that any waiver has been successful you should continue to assume the member exceeds the cap.